cs4404-mission1/writeup/INFRA.md

 # Infrastructure

+We configured our VMs as follows:

+1. API
+2. DNS
+3. CA and keyserver
+4. Attacker/client/admin

 ## Configure DNS Server

 The DNS server simply serves to answer authoritatively for the `.internal` top level domain.
 We chose the `unbound` DNS resolver package - a notable departure from an industry standard authoritative DNS server like BIND, NSD, or Knot.
 Unbound is premierely a recursive resolver, but supports serving static local zones authoritatively and uses a single simple configuration file.